Locations:

 Yes, but pregnancy is still possible

-Closeup of person in bathroom checking pregnancy test.
+Closeup of woman in bathroom checking pregnancy test.

-People who are diagnosed with endometriosis understandably have a lot of questions.
+When you are diagnosed with endometriosis, understandably you might have a lot of questions.
 One of the most common ones is: Will I be able to get pregnant?

 Advertisement